We are proud of the:

 - Learning increasingly complex dance steps and working in small groups and as a whole class to create their own unique dance moves.

-All classes take part in the Physical Education Program.
+All classes take part in a comprehensive Physical Education program.

 Our school has a strong focus on being active and promotes being healthy and fit.
-Our comprehensive program includes:
+The Physical Education program consists of:

-- A swimming program which takes place in term 4 at Ashburton Pool for all grades.
+- A swimming program which takes place in Term 4 at Ashburton YMCA for all grades.

-- Interschool sport for the grade 5 & 6 students.
+- Inter-school Sport for Grade 5 & 6 students.

 - Annual Twilight Sports Evening.